- Magda Zena

 due to different factors according to the linear regression model

 From these results, it appears that participants in our sample did engage in socially desirable responding.
+Of course, we need to take into account the fact that most people not only declare socially desirable traits but also have them.
+So our results could potentially be explained not by socially desirable responses, but by people actually having socially desirable traits.
+Given our data, we can't clearly differentiate between those two hypotheses.
 In contrast, we did not find evidence of satisficing, and acquiescence in our data appeared to be minimal, once socially-desirable responding was accounted for.
 This raises the question of whether socially desirable responding and acquiescence bias may be confused with each other in certain settings.

 Consider a questionnaire that happens to have more questions asking people about whether they have positive traits than questions asking them if they have negative traits.
 If a person agrees to these statements more often than they disagree, this could be caused by any of the following three forces: